 Winning and not getting paid is probably an even worse experience than losing.

 That's the reason why in my reviews I put a strong focus on reputation.
-Different people can have different views on what makes a great game or effective support, but everyone wants to get paid.
+Different people can have different views on what makes a great game or effective support, but everyone wants to get paid after a big win.

 So how do I rate a casino's reputation?
 I rely mostly on the experience of other real players.

 If a casino has tens of thousands of players and none of them have complained for years, you can be pretty sure that's a sign of a great and fair online casino.
 Some of these big casinos that play fairly are for example 32 Red, Mr. Green or Royal Panda.

 For every casino review I search the internet to find any relevant complaints.
 Websites like AskGamblers, CasinoMeister or GamblingGrumbles are very useful for this.
 But I don't stop there and use Google to search for anything related on online forums or other websites.

 Every complaint is reviewed in accordance with our Fair Gambling Codex.
 Not all complaints are legitimate and those which aren't, are not taken into account.

 Then I evaluate all of the complaints by severity (amount involved, bonus money vs. real money), sum everything up and cross-check with the estimated number of casino visitors or its revenue.

 You can see all complaints which I found relevant in every casino review we publish, in a table like this: